TUSHARDWIVEDI06/TUSHARDWIVEDI06/README.md

 - 👋 Hi, I’m @TUSHARDWIVEDI06
-- 👀 I’m interested in ...CODING
+- 👀 I’m interested in Devlopment and Data Science
 -
-- 🌱 I’m currently learning ...
-C LANGUAGE
+- 🌱 I'hv experience in C, python, html, css, javascript, node.js, DSA using C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...